1. Rinpoche Kim Katami, Founder and Senior Teacher

-I started practicing prayer and meditation when I was 3-4 years old.
+I started practicing prayer and meditation on my own, without anyone teaching me, when I was 3-4 years old.
 In 1986, when I was 7 years old, I received my first meditation instructions from my judo teacher.
 I kept practicing almost every day for about 6 years.
-Learning meditation and other arts at an early age, set the direction for the rest of my life.
+Learning meditation and Asian arts at an early age, set the direction for the rest of my life.

 Since I was a child, I have had mystical experiences.
 I grew up with them so I don't consider them any special but rather see them as a natural part of my life.
 Later I received in-depth training in them from my tantric teachers.

-I am married with two children, and a cat.
 I have been a full time teacher since 2008.
+I am a father of two wonderful children.

 I am a yogi who has been fortunate enough to find the authentic dharma in this life.